LucaJahnen/LucaJahnen/README.md

 Hello there! <br>
 I am Luca and I am interested in Web Development.
-After learning HTML, CSS and JS I am now learning ReactJS and I really enjoy building websites with styled-components and React.
+Currently, i like building the projects from [TheOdinProject](https://www.theodinproject.com/ "TheOdinProject").
+I built some projects with React, React-Router-Dom and styled-components but I want to master JS first before deep-diving into React.